erickcastelli/kir-mapper/README.md

 To install kir-mapper and all its dependencies, use Conda and the kir-mapper.yml file, as follows.

-**This tutorial assumes that you are using Miniconda (version 3).
-You can adapt it as necessary.**
+<code style="color : red">This tutorial assumes that you are using Miniconda (version 3).
+You can adapt it as necessary.</code>

-**This tutorial assumes that your Miniconda install is on /home/USER/miniconda3.
-You can adapt it as necessary.**

-**USER is your username.
-Change it to fit your user name.**
+<code style="color : red">USER represents your username.
+Change it to fit your username.</code>

 1. If Conda/Bioconda is not installed, follow the [Bioconda installation instructions](https://bioconda.github.io/), with a preference for [Miniconda](https://docs.anaconda.com/free/miniconda/)